drapergeek/resume/readme.md

 ### Developer
 #### [thoughtbot, inc](http://thoughtbot.com), Boston, MA (May 2012 - Sept 2013)
-* Help clients build products of varying size.
+* Helped clients build products of varying size.
 From small startups to Fortune 50 companies
 * Lead client teams to help build their development process
 * Trained and mentored client developers on development practices